akostrik/libft/README.md

 # 42_libft
-A project of 42 School
+A project of 42 School, Solo, about 70 hours

-Solo, about 70 hours
+NOT FINISHED

 How to run:
 install bsd library